nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1a.
 System detects formatting error in command.
     * 1a1.
 System display formatting error message.
         <br> Use case ends.
 * 1b.
-System detects that module for exam is not present in the system.
+System detects that module for the exam is not present in the system.
     * 1b1.
 System display module missing error message.
     <br> Use case ends.
 * 1c.
 System detects that exam is present in the module.
     * 1c1.
 System display duplicate exam error message.
     <br> Use case ends.

-## Use Case: `UC06` - add person and birthday
+### Use Case 6: Add Person and Birthday

 **MSS:**